Use this section of your worksheet to add personnel costs. This article describes the following:

 Adding Placeholder Personnel

 When you select Add Placeholder Personnel, the system adds a row at the top of the section with TBD in the Name column.
 You can use the name side panel, described below, to adjust the name for a placeholder (TBD) entry.
 Use the drop-down menu in the Project Role column to indicate this person’s relationship to the project.
+You can use a TBD entry for the PI on subaward worksheets.

 There are two side panels with additional details for personnel.
 You can close either panel by clicking on the blue X to the right of the panel name, or by clicking somewhere outside of the panel.